allenai/pipeline/README.md

-For most projects, we would expect to run many variants of a core pipeline, specifying different parameters, different featurizations, etc., but all producing the same final output, for example a trained model and measurement metrics.
+For most projects, we would expect to run many variants of a core pipeline, specifying different parameters, different featurizations, etc., but all producing the same kind of final output, for example a trained model and measurement metrics.
 In the previous sections, the location of stored output was specified explicitly.
 It is possible to have multiple different pipelines storing data into the same directory, but it becomes difficult to make sure that the names of the output files do not conflict.
 Alternatively, one could specify a separate output directory for each variant,